 Step 6.
 You may now proceed to write your Doctoral Project or Dissertation.
 During this phase, your primary interactions will be with your mentor.
 The Dean should be contacted only if major problems or questions arise.

 Step 7.
 Email your final draft of your dissertation or doctoral project to your Dean for review and comments.
 Any changes or edits required will be made before the Dean’s final approval.
 The following specific guidelines will be followed.

 Your outline and bibliography will expand as your research and literature review develop from your initial one or two-page proposal through Research I and finally, the completion of Research II and approval of your advancement to candidacy.

 Your research and literature review should stimulate interaction between the growth of your bibliography and the growth and structure of the annotated outline.

 Relevant page numbers from citations should be kept in separate notes to be used later in writing the study.
 The Social, Health, and Behavioural Health domains should use APA Style.
 Some short summary guidelines are available here.
 It is recommended, but not required, that other academic domains use Harvard Outline format.

 The candidate’s research should stimulate interaction between the growth of the bibliography and the growth and structure of the detailed outline.
 All researched areas should be listed in the bibliography but not necessarily integrated into the outline.

-Candidates will be required to have their dissertations and theses screened by Turnitin, (www.turnitin.com) to show the independence of their work.
-All submitted dissertations and theses are expected to have been submitted through spell and grammar-check.
+Candidates will be required to have their dissertations, projects, and theses screened by Turnitin, (www.turnitin.com) to show the independence of their work.
+All submitted dissertations, projects, and theses are expected to have been submitted through spell and grammar-check.
 If necessary, work with a copyeditor.